Log in to share your opinion with ClassNotes and add it to your favorites.

 Learning Objective: Students will engage emerging literacy skills such as character identification and use of descriptive words to compare and contrast music featuring fairy tale characters.

-4. Now let's listen to a musical depiction of each of these characters.
+Now let's listen to a musical depiction of each of these characters.
 Sleeping Beauty is first.
-Her theme begins about 40 seconds into the video below.
+Her theme begins about 40 seconds into this video.
 As you listen, read your descriptive words.
 Do those words also describe the music?

 YourClassical is a public media organization and your support makes it possible.